Home

 Circadian Rhythm Sleep Disorder

-Circadian rhythm sleep disorder occurs when your internal body clock and the external light/dark cycle become misaligned.
 Symptoms include waking up frequently during the night, having a difficult time initiating sleep, waking up too early and not being able to fall back asleep, and having poor quality sleep.

 • Delayed sleep phase disorder (DSP).
 People with DSP fall asleep late every night and therefore wake up in the late morning or afternoon on a regular basis.